AngelBachler/Legislative-Voting-Behavior-Prediction-/README.md

 Understanding and predicting legislative voting behavior is a relevant problem in political science and applied data science.
 Parliamentary votes reflect ideological alignment, party discipline, and institutional dynamics.

 The goal of this project is to enhance transparency for citizens by developing models capable of predicting roll-call votes of Chilean parliamentarians.
-We argue that identifying the features that drive voting behavior can strengthen democratic accountability and citizen oversight of legislative processes.
+Identifying the features that drive voting behavior can help improve democratic transparency by enabling citizen oversight of legislative decision-making.

 The objectives of this project are to:
 - Build a reproducible pipeline that collects and processes open voting data from the Chilean Congress.